coo990/CV/README.md

  - Collaborated with field sales, marketing, professional services, and operations to discover and expand digital transformation opportunities at new prospects in manufacturing, financial services and housing.

+ - Achieved highest number of prospects captured in-person at conferences and contributed the efforts of the sales team with strategic follow ups and meetings (Averaged 70+ per event).

+ - Participated in cold-calling, email outreach and website interactions with prospects to gather interest for our solutions.

 ## Skills

 Consider skills relevent to software development.
 Then consider your best skills.
 Pick 2-4 skills and write a short descriptive paragraph for each one.
 You should demonstrate how capable you are at this skill with examples.